Ionians: Strabo

 In Strabo's account of the origin of the Ionians, Hellen, son of Deucalion, ancestor of the Hellenes, king of Phthia, arranged a marriage between his son Xuthus and the daughter of king Erechtheus of Athens.
 Xuthus then founded the Tetrapolis ("Four Cities") of Attica, a rural district.
 His son, Achaeus, went into exile in a land subsequently called Achaea after him.
 Another son of Xuthus, Ion, conquered Thrace, after which the Athenians made him king of Athens.
 Attica was called Ionia after his death.
 Those Ionians colonized Aigialia changing its name to Ionia also.
 When the Heracleidae returned the Achaeans drove the Ionians back to Athens.
 Under the Codridae they set forth for Anatolia and founded 12 cities in Caria and Lydia following the model of the 12 cities of Achaea, formerly Ionian.

 Ionian School of philosophy

 During the 6th century BC, Ionian coastal towns, such as Miletus and Ephesus, became the focus of a revolution in traditional thinking about Nature.
 Instead of explaining natural phenomena by recourse to traditional religion/myth, the cultural climate was such that men began to form hypotheses about the natural world based on ideas gained from both personal experience and deep reflection.
 These men—Thales and his successors—were called physiologoi, those who discoursed on Nature.
 They were skeptical of religious explanations for natural phenomena and instead sought purely mechanical and physical explanations.
 They are credited as being of critical importance to the development of the 'scientific attitude' towards the study of Nature.
+According to physicist Carlo Rovelli, the work of the Ionian school produced the "first great scientific revolution" and the earliest example of critical thinking, which would come to define Greek, and subsequently modern, thought.